Top Online Communications Degree Programs

 Visual Communications and Design: Not all communication is verbal.
 This course covers how to use visuals to express your ideas.
 You’ll study design principles and the technologies used to create graphics.
 And, you’ll learn how and when to use visuals across different channels.

-How Long Does It Take to Earn a Degree in Communications?
+How Long Does It Take You to Earn a Degree in Communications?

 |School||Degree Level||# of Credits Required||Start Dates||Minimum Months to Complete|